nstanger/nix/README.md

+# nix flake configuration

-# nix-darwin bootstrap on a new machine
+## nix-darwin bootstrap on a new machine

 1. Install `nix` using the Determinate Systems installer: